In a Nutshell

 Mortgage

-As the highest monthly expense for most consumers, mortgages look like an easy way to achieve that credit card sign-up bonus or accumulate significant points.
+As the highest monthly expense for most people, mortgages look like an easy way to achieve that credit card sign-up bonus or accumulate significant points.

 Sadly, virtually no mortgage servicers will allow credit card payments.
 And they have a good reason: Lenders don’t want to bear the credit card fees for processing the payments.

-If you are lucky enough to find a mortgage servicer that will allow you to pay your mortgage with a credit card, be prepared to pay a convenience fee that will likely exceed the benefits you’re hoping to get.
+If you’re lucky enough to find a mortgage servicer that will allow you to pay your mortgage with a credit card, be prepared to pay a convenience fee that will likely exceed the benefits you’re hoping to get.

-If you don’t mind a fee, third party services such as Plastiq might be a good option for you.
-For a standard 2.85% fee, the company charges your credit card and sends a check to your mortgage lender (or anyone else you might want to pay).
+If you don’t mind a fee, third-party services such as Plastiq might be a good option for you.
+For a standard 2.9% fee, the company charges your credit card and sends a check to your mortgage lender (or anyone else you might want to pay).
 Before using this type of service, you’ll have to calculate if the fee is worth the rewards.

 Rent

-If you’re lucky enough to rent from a company with more sophisticated bookkeeping, consider using your credit card to pay your rent, especially if there is no fee for the convenience.
+If you’re lucky enough to rent from a company with more sophisticated bookkeeping, consider using your credit card to pay your rent, especially if there’s no fee for the convenience.

-Even with landlords that accept only cash or checks, you have options that include services such as Plastiq.
-None of these alternatives come without a price — like convenience charges or fees — but you get to decide whether the benefits outweigh the rewards.
+Even with landlords that accept only cash or checks, you could still use a service like Plastiq or look for a credit card that allows you to pay rent through its own portal.
+None of these alternatives comes without a price — like convenience charges, interest or fees — but you get to decide whether the benefits outweigh the rewards.

 Car payment

-Just as mortgage lenders aren’t likely to accept credit card payments, neither are auto lenders.
+Auto lenders, like mortgage lenders, aren’t likely to accept credit card payments.
 They, too, want to avoid the processing fees.

 There are other downsides.
 For example, you may not be able to transfer the entire car loan to a balance transfer card.
 And depending on the card, you may be charged a balance transfer fee.
 Also, there will likely be a negative impact on your credit as transferring a large balance will increase your credit utilization.